dsulimchuk/DynamicQuery/README.md

             }
         }

-        //you can cpecify additional projections
+        //you can specify additional projections
         projection["service_name"] = "service_name"
     }